What Is Low Vision?

 Many people with low vision also have difficulty making a living, as the following statistics from the U.S. Census Bureau's American Community Survey of 2018 illustrate:

-The employment rate for visually disabled Americans ages 21-64 (working age) was only 37.2 percent in 2010.
-The full-time/full-year employment rate was 24 percent.
-And of those without a job, only 13.5 percent were actively looking for work.
+The employment rate for visually disabled Americans ages 21-64 (working age) was 45.4% in 2018.
+The full-time/full-year employment rate was 30.9%.
+And of those without a job, only 8% were actively looking for work.

-Individual poverty rates were 29.5 percent for visually disabled people vs. 11.9 percent of those with no disability.
+Individual poverty rates were 27.2% for visually disabled people vs. 10% of those with no disability.

 Some visually impaired people become very dependent on friends and relatives, while others suffer alone.
 That's a shame, because many ingenious low vision devices are available to help people overcome vision impairment and live independently.